-Carolyn is a registered psychologist who uses a person-centred, empathic and strengths based approach to promote personal growth and positive change for her clients.
+Carolyn is a Doctor of Clinical Psychology who uses a person-centred, empathic and strengths based approach to promote personal growth and positive change for her clients.

 Her overall approach is person centred, empathic and strengths based.
 She has knowledge and experience in various evidence-based psychological approaches, such as Cognitive Behaviour Therapy, Psychodynamic Psychotherapy and Mindfulness.
 Carolyn appreciates that each client is a unique individual and she integrates various techniques in her work to tailor to individual needs.
 She brings a calming presence in her therapeutic work, and provides a safe space for clients to explore their concerns.

 Carolyn obtained her Professional Doctorate in Psychology (Clinical) at Queensland University of Technology, and gained experience working in both public and private mental health settings.
 She works with adults of all ages, genders, cultures, economic backgrounds and sexual orientations.
 She supports clients in managing mental health difficulties such as mood and anxiety related issues.
 Carolyn also assists clients in the following areas:

 - Adjustment issues

 - Interpersonal and relationship difficulties